 - BILL CREDIT VALUATION – Ensuring that a program offers a fair value proposition to participants and tangible economic benefits on their utility bills is critical for program success and is the second of IREC’s Five Guiding Principles for Shared Renewable Energy Programs.
 All but two programs (California’s Enhanced Community Renewables program and Hawaii’s Community-Based Renewable Energy program) provide bill credit rates that are either at the utility’s retail rate, combine the generation rate with at least some portion of the transmission and/or distribution charge, and/or use renewable energy credits (RECs) to enhance the bill credit value.

 - INTERCONNECTION PROCEDURES – Effective interconnection processes are essential to supporting a successful shared renewable energy program.
-Only four states, including California, Hawaii, Massachusetts and New York, received an ‘A’ grade from Freeing the Grid, indicating that the remaining states could benefit from aligning their interconnection standards with best practices (see IREC’s Model Interconnection Procedures).
+Only six states, including California, Hawaii, Illinois, Massachusetts, New York and Oregon, received an ‘A’ grade from Freeing the Grid, indicating that the remaining states could benefit from aligning their interconnection standards with best practices (see IREC’s 2019 Model Interconnection Procedures).

-- LOW- TO MODERATE-INCOME CUSTOMER PARTICIPATION – Nine states include some kind of component to promote low- to moderate-income customer participation, such as a capacity carve-out or target.
-However only five states have in some way addressed financing barriers faced by low- to-moderate income participants, which tend to be the most significant obstacles to participation for these customers, as discussed in IREC’s Shared Renewable Energy for Low- to Moderate-Income Consumers: Policy Guidelines and Model Provisions.
-These states are California, Connecticut, Massachusetts, Minnesota and New York; they receive additional credit in the Scorecard for doing so.
+- LOW- TO MODERATE-INCOME CUSTOMER PARTICIPATION – Fifteen programs include provisions to increase low- to moderate-income customer participation, such as capacity carve-outs or targets.
+Of those, ten programs have in some way addressed financing barriers faced by low- to-moderate income participants, which tend to be the most significant obstacles to participation for these customers, as discussed in IREC’s Shared Renewable Energy for Low- to Moderate-Income Consumers: Policy Guidelines and Model Provisions.

 - SUBSCRIPTION PORTABILITY & TRANSFERABILITY – A participant’s ability to move within a utility service territory and keep their shared renewables subscription (portability) or transfer their subscription to someone else or back to the project owner or manager if they move out of the service territory (transferability) offers flexibility that is important to consumers.
-Thirteen programs explicitly permit transferability, while only seven programs explicitly allow portability.
+Fourteen programs explicitly permit transferability, while only nine programs explicitly allow portability.

 - THIRD PARTY OWNERSHIP & MANAGEMENT – To date, all state programs allow for third-party providers to own shared renewables facilities, as well as manage them with respect to program participation, including subscriber outreach and management.
 Allowing for third-party provider participation is an important way to promote fair market competition, in line with the fourth of IREC’s Five Guiding Principles, and all programs received credit accordingly.

-- DATA TRACKING & REPORTING – Although the majority of states have some data tracking and reporting requirements (and receive Scorecard points accordingly), they vary widely in reporting frequency and granularity of data tracked.
+- DATA TRACKING & REPORTING – Sixteen states have data tracking and reporting requirements (and receive Scorecard points accordingly), but they vary widely in reporting frequency and granularity of data tracked.
 If reported regularly (preferably on at least a monthly basis), data can be used to gauge program effectiveness and remaining program capacity, if applicable.
-All programs except for Connecticut’s Virtual Net Metering program and Vermont’s Group Net Metering program require at least annual data tracking and reporting.